Quantifying community evolution in temporal networks: Methods

 Comparing network partitions is a fundamental task in network science and community detection.
-Normalized Mutual Information (NMI) is one of the most widely used metrics due to its ability to effectively quantify the similarity between partitions.
-However, traditional NMI assumes that the partitions being compared share an identical set of nodes, which often is not the case in real-world scenarios where networks may have differing node sets due to growth, decay, or entirely different origins.
-This limitation becomes evident when attempting to compare partitions of networks with varying node compositions, rendering traditional NMI inadequate for such analyses.
-Recognizing this gap, we propose an approach that explicitly compares network partitions with different node sets by introducing two novel metrics: Union-NMI (UNMI) and Intersection-NMI (INMI).
+Mutual Information (MI) and its extensions are widely used metrics due to their ability to effectively quantify the similarity between partitions.
+However, mutual information assumes that the partitions being compared share an identical set of nodes, which often is not the case in real-world scenarios where networks may have differing node sets due to growth, decay, or entirely different origins.
+This limitation becomes evident when attempting to compare partitions of networks with varying node compositions, rendering traditional mutual information inadequate for such analyses.
+Recognising this gap, we propose an approach that explicitly compares network partitions with different node sets by introducing two novel metrics: Union-AMI (UAMI) and Intersection-AMI (IAMI).
 This approach is motivated by the practical need to assess the similarity between partitions in networks where node addition or deletion is common, such as in temporal networks or comparative studies across different systems.

-In our framework, UNMI considers the union of the node sets from the partitions being compared, effectively incorporating all nodes present in either partition.
+In our framework, UAMI considers the union of the node sets from the partitions being compared, effectively incorporating all nodes present in either partition.
 This allows for a comprehensive evaluation of similarity that accounts for the entirety of both networks.
-Conversely, INMI focuses on the intersection of the node sets, assessing similarity based solely on the nodes common to both partitions.
+Conversely, IAMI focuses on the intersection of the node sets, assessing similarity based solely on the nodes common to both partitions.